Breaking News | Gbajabiamila Seeks Stronger Diplomatic Ties With Canada

 “It is important that we sustain and continue these engagements to the benefit of our countries.
 As we know, the world is a global village now, and everybody feeds off everybody and we are all interdependent one way or the other,” he said.

-READ ALSO: 1999 Constitution below standards— GbajabiamilaThe Speaker said that the National Assembly has prioritized certain issues, not only for the development of the country but also in conformity with global demands.
+According to the Speaker, the National Assembly prioritizes certain issues, not only for the development of the country but also in conformity with global demands.

 He said the issue of security, gender parity, violence against persons, rape, in addition to the economy are well articulated in the 9th House Legislative Agenda to help drive the attainment of the set goals of the Green Chamber.